Skip to main content Accessibility information

 Course Summary

-To accommodate recent developments in SLT education (subject to validation), from September 2025, our BSc programme will increase from 3 years to 3.5 years (3 years and 1 semester) with students completing their programme at the end of January in their fourth year of study.
+From September 2025, our BSc programme will increase from 3 years to 3.5 years (3 years and 1 semester, subject to validation) with students completing their programme at the end of January in their fourth year of study.
 Here at Marjon, we have successfully delivered both 3 and 3.5-year programmes over our 30-year history and are excited to be able to offer a new longer degree programme again.

 Speech and language therapists (SLTs) enjoy rewarding, specialist careers working directly and indirectly (e.g. thorough research) with individuals and their families, teachers, carers, nurses, doctors and other allied health professionals.
 SLTs may work in a variety of settings including hospitals, schools, the community and people’s own homes as well as specialist centres.
 Almost one in five people will experience communication difficulties at some point in their lives and SLTs are key professionals involved in supporting effective communication in all its forms.
 SLTs are also core members of multi-professional teams supporting children and adults who have eating, drinking and swallowing difficulties (dysphagia).
 The emphasis for all clinical work is to allow people to participate in their lives as safely and fully as possible.